kens761/kens-blog/src/blog/breaking_my_hip.md

---
+---
 title: My journey of breaking a hip
 description: My hip breaking journey
 date: 2023-08-25
 ---
 <div class="ml-10 me-10">
-# Introduction
+<h1>Introduction</h1>

 Life can take unexpected turns, and sometimes those turns come with challenges we never anticipated.
 In my case, a simple misstep led to a life-altering experience: breaking my hip.
 This blog post chronicles my journey from the moment of the accident to the subsequent hip replacement surgery and the recovery process that followed.

-## The Accident
+<h2>The Accident</h2>

-We had spent the majority of the day celebrating my  wife's 5_ birthday; We had a great time, In the Philippines Birthdays are a big deal.
+We had spent the majority of the day celebrating my  wife's 52nd birthday; We had a great time, In the Philippines Birthdays are a big deal.
 When you get to be my age, it's just another day to me.

  That evening we were relaxing when our youngest decided to talk back to her mother.
 Of course, she was speaking in Tagalog.
 You might ask, How could you tell?
 I can always tell by her tone of voice.
 In any case, I got up to swat her, I was wearing only socks on my feet and her floor was very slippery.
 So, I fell on my backside with the majority of my weight landing on my nether region.